 The Epilepsy Innovation Seal of Excellence award is not primarily a grant program.
-The program provides a competitive, in-depth review by the Scientific and Business Advisory Boards, an actual SEAL that may be used by the awardee to generate interest in the project, and a one-time $25,000 grant for the research.
-The SEAL is award for one year, renewable upon application, for up to a total of four years; the funding for this award is only provided for the first year.
-The applicants will typically have a research budget of between 1 and $5M for the overall project--amounts that currently exceed the resources of the Epilepsy Foundation.
+The program provides a competitive, in-depth review by the Scientific and Business Advisory Boards and an actual SEAL that may be used by the awardee to generate interest in the project.
+A one-time monetary award of $25,000 may be given in recognition of the potential significance of the project in addressing a significant need in epilepsy.
+The SEAL is awarded for one year, renewable upon application, for up to a total of four years; the funding for this award, if given, is only provided for the first year.
+The applicants will typically have a research budget of between $1 and $5M for the overall project--amounts that currently exceed the resources of the Epilepsy Foundation.
 The Epilepsy Foundation will assist the awardees in finding funds for the selected projects.

 Epilepsy Innovation Seal of Excellence Award

 Applicants must demonstrate background work beyond the basic science discovery stage.
 Applications are accepted for a wide range of products; projects in drug development must be at least pre-IND, with outstanding promise, usually from animal models.

 Areas of interest include:

 Novel approaches to treatment.